Vasudev-Sharma-13/COMP6321-GroupE/README.md

          f.) feature_maps_pm2.jpg

 5. Run each cell in the notebook in a sequential order and see the results.

+## Test Dataset Creation code:

+1. There is only one file that needs to be run.
+The file is named - **[Test Dataset Creation.ipynb](https://github.com/Vasudev-Sharma-13/COMP6321-GroupE/blob/main/Test%20Dataset%20Creation.ipynb)** - This file can be accessed thorugh the given https link or it can be located inside the parent folder of the github repository for this project.

+2. Load the desired file(s) using a editor(Jupyter Notebook,Google Colab, Kaggle Notebooks, etc.) compatible with .ipynb extension.

+3. Download the datasets from [Download Dataset Section](#dataset-download-links).
+Please store all 3 datasets inside one folder ( with sub folders for each dataset ).

+4. Update the following variables in the jupyter notebook: ( These variable can be found in the 4th cell of the jupyter notebook. )

+   a. `data_dir`: Path to the folder where you downloaded all the 3 datasets

+      ```python
+      # give the path of the folder containing all 3 datasets
+      data_dir = '/kaggle/input/comp6321-project-datasets/'

+      ```

+   b. `test_dir`: Output directory where you want to store the test dataset containg 100 images ( 11 images per class of each of the 3 datasets )

+      ```python
+      # give the path of the output folder
+      test_dir = '/kaggle/Test100/'

+        ```
+5. Now that the test dataset folder is created, you can use the paths inside these test dataset in the Task 2 Jupyter files as path of your datasets to test their performance.
+Alternatively, you can simply download the provided dataset zip folder provided in the project submission directly after decompressing it.
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.